julianespinel/conductor/README.md

     And so on until the last call.

-    As you can see all the generated payloads are the same except for the values of the keys referenced in the "payloadKeysToIterate" array: "serviceName", "port" and "prefix".
+    As you can see all the generated payloads are the same except for the values of the keys referenced in the "payloadKeysToModify" array: "serviceName", "port" and "prefix".

     How does Conductor modify those values?
 Currently we only get the original values and append a number to them.
 This will change in upcoming versions.
 We will identify data types (strings, numbers, booleans, etc) and make modifications that are more appropriate for each type.